dustinpfister/phaser3_start/README.md

 * ( done ) Have a common 'spritePathProcessor' function to use with player, and people
 * ( done ) Fix a bug that happens when clicking a tile that is not walkable
 * ( done ) Have a path array for people

-* (      ) common setSpritePath function for player and people
+* ( done ) common setSpritePath function for player and people

 * (      ) logic for createing paths for people sprites

 * (      ) Have a groupPathProcessor function